Wassily de Basil

-Vassily Grigorievich Voskresensky (Василий Григорьевич Воскресенский; – 27 July 1951), usually referred to as Colonel Wassily de Basil, was a Russian ballet impresario.
+Vasily Grigoryevich Voskresensky (Василий Григорьевич Воскресенский; – 27 July 1951), commonly known as Colonel Wassily de Basil, was a Russian ballet impresario.

+Biography

-De Basil was born in Kaunas, Russian Empire (now in Lithuania), in 1888 (his year of birth is given alternately as 1880 or 1886).
-He retired from the Imperial Russian Army as a colonel in the Cossack army, fighting during the First World War in Baku against the Turkish and German forces and was awarded the Order of St. George by his General, Lazar Fedorovich Bicherakhov, himself referred to as the "last soldier of the Empire" by writer, Vlad Olgin.
-Basil was demobilised from the army in 1919 and worked as a truck driver in Paris before launching himself as a ballet impresario with his first small ballet touring company in 1921.
-Hiving off the success of Sergei Diaghilev, by 1923 Wassily was doing well enough to hire Olga Smimova and Nikolay Tripolitov as his principal dancers on small tours in France, Germany, Switzerland and Austria.
+Vasily Grigoryevich Voskresensky was born in Kovno in the Russian Empire (present-day Lithuania), in 1888 (his year of birth is given alternately as 1880 or 1886).
+He retired from the Imperial Russian Army as a colonel in the Cossack army, fighting during the First World War in Baku against the Turkish and German forces.
+He was awarded the Order of St. George by his general, Lazar Bicherakhov, himself referred to as the "last soldier of the Empire" by writer Vlad Olgin.

+Voskresensky was demobilised from the army in 1919 and worked as a truck driver in Paris before launching himself as a ballet impresario with his first small ballet touring company in 1921.
+Hiving off the success of Sergei Diaghilev, by 1923 Voskresensky was doing well enough to hire Olga Smimova and Nikolay Tripolitov as his principal dancers on small tours in France, Germany, Switzerland and Austria.

-It was at this point he adopted a "stage name" Wassily de Basil (essentially Basil de Basil) in 1923 and gave the name of his troupe as Ballet Russe directed by W. de Basil.
+It was at this point he adopted his stage name Wassily de Basil (essentially Basil de Basil) in 1923 and gave the name of his troupe as Ballet Russe directed by W. de Basil.

 Following the death of Diaghilev in 1929, the members of his Ballets Russes went in many directions.
-Around 1925, de Basil partnered with Alexey Tsereteli (also Zereteli) and Ignaty Zon to form the artists agency called Zerbason.
-In 1929–1930 de Basil's ballet troupe acted together with Tsereteli's opera troupe.
-De Basil, Tseretelli and Michel Kachouk, the manager of Feodor Chaliapin, became directors of the Opéra Russe à Paris, a company originally formed by soprano Maria Kousnetsova (also known as Maria Kuznetsova).
+Around 1925, Voskresensky partnered with Alexey Tsereteli (also Zereteli) and Ignaty Zon to form the artists agency called Zerbason.
+In 1929–1930, Voskresensky's ballet troupe acted together with Tsereteli's opera troupe.
+Voskresensky, Tseretelli and Michel Kachouk, the manager of Feodor Chaliapin, became directors of the Opéra Russe à Paris, a company originally formed by soprano Maria Kousnetsova (also known as Maria Kuznetsova).

-De Basil and René Blum, ballet director at the Monte Carlo Opera, along with financier Serge Denham, founded the Ballets Russes de Monte-Carlo in 1931.
-The ballet gave its first performance in Monte Carlo on January 11, 1932- the national holiday of Monte Carlo.
+Voskresensky and René Blum, the ballet director at the Monte Carlo Opera, along with financier Serge Denham, founded the Ballets Russes de Monte-Carlo in 1931.
+The ballet gave its first performance in Monte Carlo on January 11, 1932 – the national holiday of Monte Carlo.

-Blum and de Basil did not agree artistically, leading to a 1934 split, after which de Basil formed an arrangement with financier Sol Hurok.
-Col. de Basil initially renamed the company Ballets Russes de Colonel W. de Basil.
+Blum and Voskresensky did not agree artistically, leading to a 1934 split, after which Voskresensky formed an arrangement with financier Sol Hurok.
+Voskresensky initially renamed the company Ballets Russes de Colonel W. de Basil.

 Members of the group aboard RMS Maloja, 1 September 1938.